openaustralia/infrastructure/README.md

 $ vagrant plugin install vagrant-hostsupdater
 ```

+Create a file in your home directory `.infrastructure_ansible_vault_pass.txt` with the secret
+password used to encrypt the secret info in this repo

 ## Notes for deploying RightToKnow

 In your checked out copy of the Alaveteli repo add the following to `config/deploy.yml`